 I am More Comfortable Staying in One Place While Starting My New Business

-When I tried to write these articles, I became so bogged down in details that I no longer enjoy traveling.
-It felt like I was working, and I missed the opportunity to observe and learn about a place without a given agenda.
+When I tried to write these articles, I became so bogged down in details that I no longer enjoyed traveling.
+It felt like I was working and missed the opportunity to observe and learn about a place without a given agenda.

-Instead, I realized that I want to create a community through my website and teach what I have learned from my life as a Fifty-Plus Nomad.
-Some of the lessons are practical, like finding a suitable flight or using frequent flyer miles.
+Instead, I want to create the Fifty Plus Nomad community and teach about what I learned during 16 years of traveling and living worldwide.
+Some practical lessons, like finding a suitable flight or using frequent flyer miles.
 (Most of these lessons come from things I wish I had known when I started to travel full time in 2011.)
-Others are a personal reflection about the realities and benefits of life on the road.
+Others are a personal reflection on the realities and benefits of life on the road.

-Very few of my posts involve doing a lot of research on-site to find out details of traveling in a particular place in the world.
+Very few of my posts involve doing a lot of research on-site to find details of traveling in a particular place.
 Instead, they depend on observing my thoughts and documenting what I learned from my life on the road.